pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F412G-Discovery/Applications/FreeRTOS/FreeRTOS_Mail/readme.txt

 @par Application Description

-This application shows how to use mail queues with CMSIS RTOS API.
+How to use mail queues with CMSIS RTOS API.

 This example creates two threads that send and receive mail the mail to send/receive is a structure that holds three variables (var1 and var2 are uint32, var3 is a uint8)